Marcus Goldhaber

 Marcus Goldhaber (born September 13, 1978) is NYC based American Jazz vocalist from Buffalo, New York.
 His debut album, The Moment After, was released in 2006.

-Career
+Early life and education

 A native of Buffalo, New York, Goldhaber, learned songs from the Great American Songbook from his mother, who played them on the piano.
 After graduating from SUNY Fredonia with a degree in Musical Theater, he worked as an actor in New York City.

+Influences

 Influences he cites Chet Baker, Harry Connick Jr., and Sarah Vaughn.